 - Cultural messages we receive about our perceived inadequacies

 Definition of an Inferiority Complex

 The American Psychological Association (APA) defines an inferiority complex as “a basic feeling of inadequacy and insecurity, deriving from actual or imagined physical or psychological deficiency.”
-This can be compared to a “superiority complex,” where an individual has an “exaggerated opinion of one’s abilities and accomplishments.”
+At its core, it is a feeling used to denote a strong sense of being less than.
+An inferiority complex can be compared to a “superiority complex,” where an individual has an “exaggerated opinion of one’s abilities and accomplishments.”

 Of course, when it comes to feelings of inferiority and superiority, it’s a bit of a “chicken and the egg” situation.
 Superiority complexes are usually formed in reaction to feelings of inferiority — i.e., people who exhibit symptoms of superiority complexes are usually doing so to overcompensate for their deep feelings of inadequacy.

 Often, inferiority complexes are developed in childhood due to invalidating experiences, or being raised in a family that influences you to feel lesser or not good enough.
 Since inferiority complexes are subconscious, they manifest in people very differently.
 However, there are still a variety of symptoms that accompany inferiority complexes to look out for.

 So how do you know you are experiencing an inferiority complex?
 Well, usually you would know pretty easily, because you would likely be consumed with feelings of low self-esteem and negative self-image.But sometimes symptoms are not so obvious, especially if you have developed an overcompensating superiority mindset to off-set your feelings of inferiority.